Optimizing Point-in-Polygon Queries in DuckDB

 UPDATE boundaries SET geom = ST_MakeValid(geom) WHERE NOT ST_IsValid(geom);

--- Fallback 2: Tolerance-based spatial join for GPS noise
+-- Tolerance-based spatial join for GPS noise (500mm buffer in a metric CRS)

 SELECT p.id, b.name